 If you ignore your teeth, they’ll go away.

-Working in an emergency department is interesting for many different reasons.
+You may not think that bad dental hygiene can land you in the emergency room, but it does!
 One thing in particular I’ve noticed over the years is how oblivious some people are to their smiles—especially their teeth.
 We see it all: loose teeth, missing teeth, broken teeth, infected teeth, sensitive teeth, erupted wisdom teeth, gingivitis, bad breath, dental infections (especially abscesses), things stuck in the teeth, mouth cancer, yeast infections, rashes inside the mouth and other conditions.
 The mouth is the gateway to the body.
 Through it, you introduce many substances that can infect or otherwise damage you.
 Clinically, the appearance of your mouth, gums and teeth are often a direct statement about how well you care for the rest of your body.

 You would think dental hygiene is an especially difficult proposition, but it’s actually quite simple.
 According to the American Dental Association (ADA), all you really need to commit to good dental hygiene is less than five minutes at a time, at least twice a day.
 Surely that’s not too much to ask of yourself for yourself, is it?